-Attorney Alissa N. Mitchell has joined Fredrikson & Byron as a senior associate in the Real Estate, Bank & Finance and Renewable Energy Groups.
+Attorney Mark T. Ramzy has joined Fredrikson & Byron as a shareholder in the Private Equity and Mergers & Acquisitions Groups.

 Fredrikson & Byron was named the 2017 Employer of the Year by International Right of Way Association (IRWA) North Star Chapter 20.

 No matter how much IP experience a person has, it can be valuable to have short, easy-to-consume reminders of the basic things a company should consider.

 Federal Judge James P. Jones handed website owners, operators and developers a major win in April 2018 in dismissing the website accessibility/Americans with Disabilities Act (ADA) case brought by blind plaintiff Keith Carroll.

 Supreme Court Upholds Constitutionality of Inter Partes Review - PTAB Must Decide Patentability of All Challenged ClaimsCategory: Legal Update, News